boatpi/boatpi/README.md

 ======
 An analog Boat into a Digital Ocean

+> This is a work in progres project, we are working hard to sail soon.
+>> SO STAY TUNED!

 ## For developers and local testing
 ### With Docker
 Create your own `docker-compose.override.yml` file with ports mapping as you like